-The Microsoft Services Provider License Agreement (SPLA) is for service providers and independent software vendors (ISVs) who want to license the latest eligible Microsoft software products to provide software services and hosted applications to end customers.
+The Microsoft Services Provider License Agreement is for service providers and ISVs licensing eligible Microsoft products to provide software services and hosted applications to end customers.

 Volume Licensing customers can license their server applications on-premises and in the cloud on a qualified service provider's shared hardware environment for specific applications.
 Get details about License Mobility through Software Assurance.